 EXCLUSIONS: Applied research, such as design or optimization of user facility instruments, devices, tools, or processes will not be considered.
+Applications that focus on research without a connection to BES-relevant science will not be considered.

 (g) Fundamental Electrochemistry for Chemical and Materials Sciences